 She snorfled and snored throughout her life, sometimes doing what pug lovers call the “reverse sneeze.”
 Mandy lived a long, happy life, and I have to admit, her powerful snore was endearing!
 But I wish I had known more about the respiratory issues that plague pugs because there’s a chance she could have been more comfortable if I had known how to help during her episodes.

-Short-snouted dogs are adorable, which accounts for their popularity in the United States.
+Short-snouted dogs are adorable, which accounts for their popularity.
 If you’re the proud pet parent to a short-nosed dog, you may have at some point wondered if your dog’s snorting was normal, or the sign of something worse.

 Unfortunately, the breed standards for short-snouted cuties can lead to compromised respiratory systems, and while a dog making snorfling sounds can be cute, those sounds may indicate a more serious problem.
 It’s important to know the difference between normal snorfling and a major respiratory issue.